Shiny Happy Sticky Hoisin Pork Chops

 Then, start mixing your mouthwatering marinade: hoisin sauce (aka Peking sauce), soy sauce, sesame oil, rice vinegar, garlic, ginger and red pepper flakes.
 Coat the chops in this mixture, set them aside, and pour the remaining marinade into a saucepan.
 You’ll be combining the marinade with honey, bringing it to a boil, and keeping it at a low boil for at least 10 minutes.
 While the sauce thickens, you can sear the meat on both sides.
 Pour the marinade over the chops, and bake them for about 10 minutes.

 I can be a total chop-hater, but these pork chops make my taste buds happy-happy.
 Even with the searing and baking time, they stay juicy and have a nice kick.
-And you can rock them with a serious variety of sides, like sticky rice, stir-fried vegetables, snow peas, green beans, sweet potatoes or an Asian-inspired coleslaw, like this Cabbage, Pineapple and Macadamia Nut Slaw.
+And you can rock them with a serious variety of sides, like sticky rice, stir-fried vegetables, snow peas, green beans, sweet potatoes or an Asian-inspired coleslaw, like this Asian Slaw with Roasted Peanuts.
 These chops actually make me look forward to making dinner.
 Again!

 Hoisin Pork Chops